mbendjilali/PIE/README.md

-# PIE Navigation d'un drone autonome par Path Planning
+# PIE Autonomous UAV / Path Planning

 Python version of the RRT-Star algorithm in a 3D mesh environment.
 This code is meant to be run in a ROS environment.